-Until recently, if you watch or download a video from the web, it's most likely encoded with H.264.
+Until recently, if you record, watch or download a video from the web, it's most likely encoded with H.264.
 But things are different these days.
 A new video codec named HEVC/H.265 appears and goes viral.

 If your video library are rich in HEVC video files, the happiness and annoyance might be half and half.
 What's worth a joy is that HEVC (High Efficiency Video Coding) can save your space up to 50% compared with the H264 equivalent while keeping virtually the same high quality.
 What bothers you is that you need to look for a HEVC player to playback HEVC/H265 files on your Windows or macOS.
 Yes, H265 video player software does matter a lot, yet your computer hardware configuration is unnegligible, as well.
 So before we jump to the part of HEVC player recommendation, let's have a check on the list of HEVC supported hardware.
 Or, you still can't play HEVC video even if you get the H265 video player.

 HEVC Supported Hardware

 Below lists out the current hardware configurations that support HEVC video decoding and playback.
 Check if your hardware meets the requirements.

 Don't feel gloomy if your hardware configuration doesn't address the above needs, for this doesn't mean you're 100% unable to decode HEVC video.
 Nothing is absolute.
 Though some computers sport with entry-level CPUs, they might have no problem to decode HEVC video under certain circumstances.
 Of course, in general, if your computer is "too slow" like snail speed, the chance to decode H265/HEVC video might be slim to zero.
 So you'd better make sure your hardware configuration is at least qualified (if not excellent enough) first and then we embark on the journey to dig out the best HEVC/H265 video player for Mac/PC.

 Top 4 Free HEVC Video Players Review

 • User Ratings: 8.3/10